YuliWanghust/CTA_repairment/README.md

 # CTA_repairment

-Submitted to [MICCAI'24] Car-Dcros: A Dataset and Benchmark for Enhancing Cardiovascular Artery Segmentation through Disconnected Components Repair and Open Curve Snake
+Car-Dcros: A Dataset and Benchmark for Enhancing Cardiovascular Artery Segmentation through Disconnected Components Repair and Open Curve Snake

+## Acknowledegment
+Part of the code and user instructions are modified or revised from morph snakes [here](https://github.com/pmneila/morphsnakes) and Pulmonary-Tree-Repairing [here](https://github.com/M3DV/pulmonary-tree-repairing)

 ## Key contributions